A Florida short sale is when the lender agrees to buy back a property from borrower, for less than what you still owe on the property.

-In most cases, the lender, as part of the negotiated sale, will release you from paying the deficiency, which is the different between the short sale price and the original mortgage amount.
+In most cases, the lender, as part of the negotiated sale, will release you from paying the deficiency, which is the difference between the short sale price and the original mortgage amount.
 However, that is not an automatic, and you must consider that before agreeing to a short sale

 Advantages of a Florida short sale?

 A short sale, while still doing damage to your credit, will ultimately do far less harm than a foreclosure would.
 A foreclosure will show up in public records and can lower your credit score from anywhere from 175-300 points.
-A short sale will turn up as “settled for less than the full amount” or similar language on a credit report, but it is not public record and as such won’t be known to employers or anyone looking at your credit history.
+A short sale will turn up as “settled for less than the full amount” or similar language on a credit report, but it is not public record and as such will not be known to employers or anyone looking at your credit history.
 Any late mortgage payments will also show up on your credit history.
 If you do a short sale, and the rest of your credit history is good, your score might go down by only 50 or 60 points.

 So how do I qualify?

-Bottom line, you must be proactive and not wait until foreclosure notices are sent to your home before you start asking about a short sale.
+Bottom line, you must be proactive and not wait until foreclosure notices are sent to your home before you start requesting a short sale.
 Contact your lender and ask them about their conditions for a short sale.
 You must meet all their requirements and deadlines in order to have a successful short sale.